kyma-project/lifecycle-manager/samples/template-operator/README.md

 Lastly, if you are still unsure, please feel free to open an Issue and describe what's going on, and we will be happy to help you out with more detailed information.

-### Registering your Module within the Control-Plane
+### Registering your Module within the control-plane

 For global usage of your module, the generated `template.yaml` from [Build and push your module to the registry](#build-and-push-your-module-to-the-registry) needs to be registered in our control-plane.
 This relates to [Phase 2 of the Module Transition Plane](https://github.com/kyma-project/community/blob/main/concepts/modularization/transition.md#phase-2---first-module-managed-by-kyma-operator-integrated-with-keb).
-Please be patient until we can provide you with a stable guide on how to properly integrate your template.yaml with an automated test flow into the central Control-Plane Offering.
+Please be patient until we can provide you with a stable guide on how to properly integrate your template.yaml with an automated test flow into the central control-plane Offering.